t-neumann/t-neumann.github.io/_posts/2019-08-25-AWS-pipeline.md

 [ec2-user@ip-172-31-38-222 ~]$ export AWS_SECRET_ACCESS_KEY=<YOUR S3 SECRET KEY>
 ```

 Now there is only **1 last crucial** step before we can actually launch our jobs on the `AWS Batch` queue: We have to create [job definitions](https://docs.aws.amazon.com/batch/latest/userguide/job_definitions.html).
-Luckily for us, Nextflow will [automatically create job definitions](https://www.nextflow.io/docs/latest/awscloud.html#custom-job-definition) for us upon the first lunch of a pipeline.
+Luckily for us, Nextflow will [automatically create job definitions](https://www.nextflow.io/docs/latest/awscloud.html#custom-job-definition) for us upon the first launch of a pipeline.

 However, what I found is, that job definitions will only be properly created if the initial run contains only very few samples.
 So **always have your initial run on a SINGLE SAMPLE!!**.
 What happens if you don't, is that your Nextflow submission will be stuck at the following step: